Updated: Dec 02, 2024

 About 454 million internet users per month search the internet in China, followed by 452 million users who watch online videos.
-Take a look at our infographic "Search engine usage in China – Statistics and Trends" to know the latest search engine usage and the search behavior of Chinese internet users.
+Take a look at our infographic "Search engine usage in China – Statistics and Trends" to learn the latest Chinese search engine usage and the search behaviour of Chinese internet users.

-Below are some facts about search engines usage in China that are surely going to fascinate you:
+Below are some facts about Chinese search engine usage in China that are surely going to fascinate you:

 Top Online Activities In China